MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-apps/disable-scaling.md

 ---
 title: How to turn off scaling
-description: Instructions for turning off the default scale factor. ms.date: 02/08/2017 ms.topic: article
+description: description: Learn how to turn off the default scale factor and cause your application to use the actual 1910 x 1080 pixel device dimensions. ms.date: 02/08/2017 ms.topic: article
 keywords: windows 10, uwp